brfoley76/g2g-user-prediction/code/readme.md

 ## ```analyse_and_graph.ipynb```

 * ```G2GDat``` is the class object that loads saved data, and processes it into a pandas dataframe for subsequent analysis.
-* Several predictive pipelines are implented
+* Several predictive pipelines are implemented